A Boundary-Layer Preconditioner for Singularly Perturbed Convection Diffusion: Two-dimensional problems

 To validate both the discretization and the chosen stopping tolerance, Table \ref{tab:parabolic_errors} shows discretization errors for the discrete solutions found by the algorithm.
 We note that these show the expected steadiness as $\eps \rightarrow 0$, and the expected decay with large $N$.
 Preconditioned FGMRES iteration counts are shown in parentheses in Table \ref{tab:parabolic_times_iters}.
 Here, we see that the iteration counts are quite steady as $\eps \rightarrow 0$ and for varying values of $N$, aside from in the top-right corner of the table.
 Here, $\eps N$ is not small enough for our heuristics to suggest that we are in the right range for the preconditioner to be effective, so the degradation in performance is not too surprising.

 The timing data presented in Table \ref{tab:parabolic_times_iters} shows that the CPU times scale largely as expected, growing proportionately to iteration counts and problem sizes.
 We note that for $\eps < 10^{-5}$, the solution time for each problem on the $1024\times 1024$ mesh is less than 1 second.
 This includes both the setup of the preconditioners (assembling the tridiagonal systems for the two edge-layer regions, performing the forward sweep of the Thomas algorithm to factor these systems, and computing all necessary components on all levels of the multigrid algorithm for the corner region) and the preconditioned FGMRES solve time (including the residual and preconditioned residual calculations, modified Gram-Schmidt and Arnoldi steps, and construction of the solution once converged).
-As a comparison, Table \ref{tab:parabolic_speedup} shows the speedup factors achieved for the preconditioned FGMRES iteration over a direct solution using UMFPack on the same machine.
-As expected, the direct solution cost grows faster than $\Oh(N^2)$ as the mesh is refined and, so, the speedup generally increases with larger $N$ (aside from the top-right corner, where iteration counts increase for the preconditioned FGMRES iteration).
+As a comparison, Table \ref{tab:parabolic_speedup} shows the speedup factors achieved for the preconditioned FGMRES iteration over a direct solution using \fix{UMFPACK} on the same machine.
+As expected, the direct solution cost grows faster than $\Oh(N^2)$ as the mesh is refined and, so, the speedup generally increases with larger $N$ (aside from the top-right corner, where iteration counts increase for the preconditioned FGMRES iteration). \fix{Table \ref{tab:parabolic_speedup} also shows the \textit{number of digits of accuracy} in the preconditioned FGMRES solution, defined as $\log_{10}\left(\|U^E\|_\infty/\|U^E-U^{(k)}\|_\infty\right)$, where $U^E$ is the solution returned by UMFPACK (treated as the exact solution to the linear system) and $U^{(k)}$ is the iterative solution at iteration $k$, when the stopping tolerance is satisfied (as reported in Table \ref{tab:parabolic_times_iters}).
+We note that for $\eps < 10^{-5}$, we consistently match the direct solution to at least 3 digits of accuracy, and often more.}

 Our second example is for the case of two exponential layers, where we solve

 with $f(x,y)$ chosen to yield a manufactured solution of

 Again, to validate both the discretization and the chosen stopping tolerance, Table \ref{tab:exponential_errors} presents discretization errors for the solutions found by the algorithm, for a slightly different range of values of $\eps$ because of the different layer structure in this case.
 As before, this shows performance that is clearly bounded independently of $\eps$ and decays in the expected way with increasing $N$.
 Preconditioned FGMRES iterations are shown in parentheses in Table \ref{tab:exponential_times_iters}, and are very similar to those seen for the case of one parabolic and one exponential layer.
 As before, we note the degradation in performance in the upper-right corner of the table, for larger values of $\eps N$ where the heuristics motivated above do not apply.